PCB Releases Quaid-e-Azam Trophy 2019-20 Schedule - UrduPoint

 The picturesque Bugti Stadium staged its only ODI in 1996, while it hosted its 25th and last first-class match in October 2008 when the home side met the then North-West Frontier Province in a 2008-09 Pentangular Cup match.

-Haroon Rashid, Director – Domestic Cricket, said: “The resumption of active first-class cricket in Quetta is aligned to the PCB’s strategic objective of reviving and taking cricket to every nook and corner of the country, attracting local players by giving them opportunities to get closer to the established cricketers and generating interest in the region.
+Haroon Rashid, Director Domestic Cricket, said here on Monday : "The resumption of active first-class cricket in Quetta is aligned to the PCB's strategic objective of reviving and taking cricket to every nook and corner of the country, attracting local players by giving them opportunities to get closer to the established cricketers and generating interest in the region.

-“Separately, the PCB is already exploring commercialisation opportunities around the Bugti Stadium.

 The First and Second XI T20 tournaments, running simultaneously, will also help the HBL Pakistan Super League franchises to spot players ahead of the player draft for the next year's edition.